Summary: in this tutorial, you will learn how to use the SQL LIKE

 Code language: plaintext (plaintext)

-The following example uses the LIKE operator to find employees whose last names contain the word an
+operator to find employees whose first names contain the word an

 :